testpress/react-native-tpstreams/README.md

 - `enableDownload`: (Optional) Whether to enable download functionality for the video.
 When set to true, the player will show a download button.
 Default is false.

+- `offlineLicenseExpireTime`: (Optional) The expiration time for offline licenses in seconds.
+If not provided, defaults to 15 days (1,296,000 seconds).

 - `downloadMetadata`: (Optional) Custom metadata to attach to downloads.
 Accepts an object with string key-value pairs.
 This metadata is stored with the download and can be retrieved later.
 Default is undefined.

 ---